utPLSQL/utPLSQL/docs/userguide/running-unit-tests.md

 Tag expressions are boolean expressions created by combining tags with the `!`, `&`, `|` operators.
 Tag expressions can be grouped using `(` and `)` braces.
 Grouping tag expressions affects operator precedence.

+Two reserved keywords, `any` and `none`, can be used when creating a tag expression to run tests.
-Two special expressions are supported, `any` and `none`, which select all tests with any tags at all, and all tests without any tags, respectively.
-These special expressions may be combined with other expressions just like normal tags.
-When using `none` be aware that if the suite is tagged it will exclude any tests and suites below.
+- `any` keyword represents tests and suites with any tags
+- `none` keyword represents tests and suites without tags

+These keywords may be combined with other expressions just like normal tags.

+**Note:** When specifying `none`, be aware that it will exclude any tests/suites/contexts contained within a tagged suite.

 | Operator | Meaning |
 | -------- | --------|